 The pandemic’s lingering effects are creating anxiety in our children.
 Constant concern about immunocompromised and elderly loves ones getting sick, school and extracurricular disruptions, separation from friends due to quarantine and increased use in social media all feed into anxiety.

-“What kids are going through we could equate to posttraumatic stress disorder,” said Dr. Therese Linnon, a pediatrician at Akron Children’s Hospital Pediatrics, Warren.
+“What kids are going through we could equate to posttraumatic stress disorder,” said Dr. Therese Linnon, a pediatrician at Akron Children’s Pediatrics, Warren.
 “They have missed out on nearly 2 years of normalcy.
 Instead, they have suffered a constant state of uncertainty and fear, in some cases, loss of major milestones and favorite pastimes.”

 It’s a national problem, where the number of children and teens seeking help for anxiety and depression continues to rise.
 A recent study from the Centers for Disease Control and Prevention found kids aged 5-11 seeking mental health care at emergency departments in 2020 increased by 24 percent from 2019.
 For teens 12-17, that number increased 31 percent over the previous year.